 The diameter of the pulmonary arteries is much larger in big dogs than small dogs.
 So small dogs are at a greater risk than large dogs with the same number of heartworms.
 However, I see many more cases of heart worm disease in large breeds.
 But I associate that with their spending more time out-of-doors.

 It is the larger female worms that do most of the damage.
 In some infections, the worms are mostly the smaller males.
 I know of no chemical test that will tell what sex the worms are.
 However, a cardiac ultrasound can often see the heartworms and might tell if they are the larger females or smaller males.

 Wolbachia is an organism that lives inside of heartworms.
-Some veterinarians now believe that Wolbachia is responsible for some of the blood clots and and malaise that occur during treatment and that it, in some way, protects the worm.
-Because of this, more and more veterinarians are pre-treating dogs with doxycycline, to destroy Wolbachia prior to administering Immiticide.
+Many veterinarians now believe that Wolbachia is responsible for some of the blood clots and and malaise that occur during treatment and that it in some way protects the worms from the drugs we use to kill them.
+Because of this, more and more veterinarians are pre-treating dogs with doxycycline, to destroy Wolbachia prior to administering Immiticide or Diroban.

 Young, female heartworms are the hardest to kill with Immiticide.
-So some may survive the treatment.
-If a follow up blood antigen test is still positive 6 months after the dog was treated, some living worms have survived.
+So some might survive the treatment.
+If a follow up blood antigen test is still positive 6 months after the dog was treated, some living worms did survive.

 The health of these dogs is usually much improved because the majority of the heartworms are now gone.
-It is rarely, if ever, necessary to retreat these dogs dogs that still have a few residual worms 6 months after "adultcide" treatment.
+It is rarely if ever necessary to retreat these dogs that still have a few residual worms 6 months after "adultcide" treatment.
 Should you contemplate re-treatment, you have to understand that killing the very last worm will not improve the heart damage that has occurred (if any).
-I usually suggest that my clients put those dogs on their monthly heartworm preventative (preferably one that contains moxidectin or selamectin) along with a year of pulsed (intermittent) doxycycline administration.
+I usually suggest that dog owners put those dogs on a monthly heartworm preventative (preferably one that contains moxidectin) along with a year of pulsed (intermittent) doxycycline administration.